 Volume: 14 m³

 While visually one big spacecraft, Kounotori is actually composed of four parts.
-The forward-most piece is called the Pressurized Logistics Module.
+The forward-most piece is called the Pressurized Logistics Carrier.
 Like its name sounds, it contains pressurized cargo.
 At the front of this section is a common berthing mechanism, which allows the vehicle to be attached to the ISS.

 Inside, there are eight International Standard Payload Rack bays that can be unloaded by expedition crews in a shirt-sleeve environment.
 The racks are arranged in two groups of four and each group has a rack on each of the four walls.
 The forward four are located near the hatch of the PLM while the other four are located in the rear.

 The four in the front are able to hold either an ISPR or fixed HTV Resupply Rack while the rear four only contain fixed HRRs.